viovendi/viovendi.github.io/customizations/shared/custom-js/README.md

 Peforms a callback on all attendee elements.
 * Name: `attendees`
 * Args:
-  * `callback` - callback with a single argument, which is the attendee element as a DOM element
+  * `callback` - callback with a two arguments, which are in order:
+    * the attendee element as a DOM element
+    * the index of attendee

 #### Examples
 ```js